 An Appraisal Management Company (AMC) license expires annually on August 31.
 Application for renewal of a license is considered timely filed if received by the Department of Commerce before the date of the license expiration.
 An AMC failing to make timely application for renewal of the license is unlicensed until the renewal license has been issued by the commissioner and is received by the licensee.

-Renewal applications can be submitted to the Minnesota Department of Commerce beginning July 1 of the applicable year.
+Renewal applications can be submitted electronically to the MN Department of Commerce beginning July 1 of the applicable year, by using Pulse Portal.

-Licenses timely and properly renewed are valid for a period of 12 months (that is, until August 31 of the applicable year).
+Licenses that are timely renewed are valid for a period of 12 months (that is, until August 31 of the applicable year).

-Only the requested information having changed from the most recent prior application must be submitted.
-In other words, complete only those sections of the form that ask for information that has changed since you submitted your previous application.
-If none of the information from your most recent prior application has changed, complete only the first page of the application and the Affidavit of Official Signing Application and submit them with the required fee.
+Only the requested information having changed from the most recent prior application/ renewal must be submitted.
+In other words, complete only those sections of the electronic renewal application that ask for information that has changed since you submitted your previous application.
+If none of the information from your most recent prior application has changed, you can make the change electronically to your record.

 If you have questions about whether a license is required, please consult the License Minnesota website at http://www.license.mn.gov/.
 Click on "A-Z Indexes" or "Browse by Topics."
 If the information there does not answer your question, please send an e-mail to firstname.lastname@example.org that explains your activities as specifically as possible.